spencerjbeckwith/bionicle/README.md

 ### Writing PromisedEvent Promises/Listeners

 - Always handle the ```instantaneous``` property of PromisedEvents.
-It should not run any frame-by-frame effects and it should make it possible to run battles via node, and not just in browser.
+It should not run any frame-by-frame effects and it should make it possible to run battles via node, and not just in browser... all should resolve immediately.
+No need for a new animation frame.
 - Always be mindful of what type of events you resolve to.
 Events of different types can not share the same promise chain - you may need to nest promises within each other if one event depends on the completion of another.
 - Listeners may mutate events as they see fit.
 There is no way to know exactly what listeners have occured by the time a dispatched event promise fully resolves
 - Always use ```.catch``` everytime you use a promise!
 Don't allow errors to pass through.
 However, if a listener rejects, it cancels all further listeners on an event from firing.
 If you have listeners that you know may reject, it may be best to let them fail silently.
-Use ```.finally()``` to continue execution regardless.
+You could use ```.finally()``` to continue execution regardless.

+## Anatomy of a Battle Round

+*In a nutshell...
+Since most methods on Battlers are asynchronous and return promises, you end with promises waiting on promises waiting on promises... turtles all the way down.
+It's the most repulsive Russian nesting-doll situation you've ever seen.*

+An important terminology distinction to make is that a "turn" refers to a single Battler doing their Action, while a "round" refers to every Battler doing all their Actions.
+Each Battler gets one Action per round, and only one turn per round as well.
+The distinction exists because BattlerBeginRoundEvent and BattlerBeginTurnEvent (and their "after" counterparts) fire at different times.

+As for the real series of events in a battle round, it's actually pretty nasty.
+BattleController calls ```startRound()```, which does the following:
+    - Asynchronously get the Actions of every Battler that Round via ```Battler.determineAction()```
+    - Order the Battler's according to their speed
+    - Fire every Battler's BattlerBeginRoundEvent, in speed order
+    - Run every Battler's BattlerBeginTurnEvent and then their Action, via ```BattlerController.doActions()```
+        - Depending on the Action, other Battler's BattlerBeforeAffectedEvent, BattlerDamageEvent, BattlerHealEvent, BattlerStatusAppliedEvent, BattlerStatusRemovedEvent, BattlerKnockOutEvent, BattlerAfterAffectedEvents, etc. may fire
+        - Finally, run the Battler's BattlerEndTurnEvent after the Action is complete
+        - Repeat for each subsequent Battler
+    - Fire every Battler's BattlerRoundEndEvent, in (a potentially different) speed order
+    - Then depending on the reuslt of ```doActions()```, ```startRound()``` may be called again.
+If not, the battle ends.

+So to start a battle, ```startRound()``` is all that needs to be called and it will recursively call itself via its abominable and infinite promise chain.
+Keep in mind that *every single event that fires* (as well as most flow functions) is a new Promise.
+They're literally everywhere, but I still beleive this is the best approach to handling asynchronous network battles in sequential orders with a dynamic event, effect, and timeline system.

+*Any rejection anywhere in the chain may break the entire battle, so be careful and be sure to use ```.finally()``` and make sure you always catch and handle rejections appropriately!*

 # To-do

-- Plan out battle flow - this is a necessary step. build a basic skeleton for BattleController
-    - Ex. who attacks when?
-    - What data is provided to BattleControllerEvent and BattlerEvent?
-- Build BattleController
+- Implement Actions
+- Write a test for BattleController.startRound()
+- Should BattleController dispatch any events?
+Does it need to extend the PromisedEventTarget at all?
+- Where does randomness come from when executing actions?
+Netcode-wise...
+    - BattleController's startRound() should only be called server-side:
+        - determineAction, on server-side Battler instances, should await a valid network response
+        - once all Actions come in (or time expires?) send all actions to the clients - AFTER RE-RANDOMIZING THEM!
+        - puppet BattleControllers should then call doActions() once they get the actions
+        - server BattleController determines win condition, and if no win, send out updated Battlers and battle state (just to re-sync every turn)
-- Figure out how Battlers' actions are set and executed
+- How are Actions and Battlers sent over the network?
-- Effect chains for battler's KO, damage, heal, apply status, remove status, etc.
 - Make battle simulation (a battle with no clients, run in node only)
     - All classes that return promises (like Timelines and Actions) should resolve immediately
 - Design battle hud
+- How does Client call BattleController and Battler?
     - Begin making client

 - Keep in mind how networking is gonna handle this (and all these promises)